Living in Moldova

 When we asked people living in Moldova what life is like and how people spend their time, they said:

 "Even though the country is poorest in Europe, you will never say that by being there.
-The cars on the street are expensive, people are dressed very well, even much better than are other Europeans.The priorities are not travelling or socializing around the world, but building a house, buying a better car, making great parties, where the tables are "ruined" because of the numerous extraordinary good dishes," remarked another expat living in Chisinau, Moldova.
+The cars on the street are expensive, people are dressed very well, even much better than are other Europeans.The priorities are not travelling or socializing around the world, but building a house, buying a better car, making great parties, where the tables are "ruined" because of the numerous extraordinary good dishes," added another person living in Chisinau.

 Is there a lot of diversity?
 Are people in Moldova accepting of differences?

 "Foreigners (men) are very well tolerated by the feminine population and quite bad tolerated by men.
 They see this more as a competition: who is better?
 If you are just a normal guy (as a foreigner), who does not involve in conflicts, this means that you will be fine.
 Gays are not tolerated.
-Blacks are tolerated, but you will see just 0.000001% from the population," said another expat in Chisinau.
+Blacks are tolerated, but you will see just 0.000001% from the population," explained one expat living in Chisinau.

 About the Author